vmware-archive/nsxraml/md-version/nsxvapi.md

 * **get** *(secured)*: Retrieve the status of a universal sync entity.

 ### /2.0/universalsync/status
-Working wiht Universal Sync Status
+Working With Universal Sync Status
 -----

 * **get** *(secured)*: Retrieve the universal sync status.